KorbanDa11as/deep-origin-take-home/README.md

 # Known limitations

 1. the react-select component re-renders sub components when a new menu entry is highlighted (naive memoization of the sub components did not help)
-2. row updates force page to refresh
+2. row updates force table to fetch page data

 # Future Extensions